netlify/staticgen/README.md

 npm run build
 ```

+## Configuration

+This repo uses a `site.yaml` file to provide high level configurability, with the eventual goal of
+deriving a generic boilerplate that can be used for generating an open source leaderboard without
+editing the site source.

+The currently supported keys for `site.yaml` are present in the file itself, documentation of
+available options will be provided when the generic boilerplate is published.

 ## Netlify

 staticgen.com is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.